pattan9955/tp/docs/DeveloperGuide.md

 * executes user commands using the `Logic` component.
 * displays the result of the command execution to the UI part ```ResultDisplay```
+* logs the result of the command execution
 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Ingredient` and `Recipe` object residing in the `Model`.